tech-warriors-corporation/mechanize-app/README.md

 - [ ] Make each screen by [Figma](https://www.figma.com/proto/kl05E88sullmKzVTNxXItO/Mechanize?node-id=2-2&scaling=scale-down&page-id=0%3A1&starting-point-node-id=2%3A2);
 - [ ] Set the Mechanize project as a case;
 - [ ] Remove all delays in source code;
+- [ ] Show mechanic name to driver when accepted the service;
 - [X] Add Tech Warriors logo in a page;
 - [X] Use location;
 - [ ] Review all project files;